 Some cases fall between categories.
 Blepharoplasty or ptosis repair depends on whether the eyelid tissue sags due to skin excess or levator muscle weakness.
 Your surgeon determines which surgical techniques address your specific condition.

-Insurance denies procedures done purely for appearance.
+Insurance denies all cosmetic procedures.
 If you combine functional ptosis repair with cosmetic enhancements, insurance covers the medically necessary portion only.
 The cosmetic addition does not affect whether ptosis surgery is covered by insurance.

 Required Documentation for Insurance Approval